Frequently Asked Questions

 Some people insist that any computer will do for the music server/player job because the data is just 1s and 0s.
 Why do I need a high-end music server/player?
 ANSWER

-How would you describe Antipodes Audio’s design philosophy?
+How would you describe Antipodes Audio’s solution design?
 ANSWER

 What is the best connection to use between a music server/player and a DAC?
 ANSWER